MeteoBoy4/gpcp_1dd/README.md

 Requirements
 ------------
-Tested in Python 2.7.1.
-Should work in Python 2.6 with argparse in the python path.
+Python 2.7 or Python 2.6 with argparse installed.